nikodemus/foolang/docs/syntax.md

 This restricts their use as both messages and as variables.

 All other reserved words except `is` are used in prefix position.

-!> Current design intention is to get rid of reserved words for the most parts, but these still remain.

 ## Comments